 When wiring a 20 amp circuit, it’s important to use the right wire gauge.
 A standard 12 gauge wire is not large enough to handle the current in a 20 amp circuit.
 Also, you cannot install a 20 amp Ground-Fault Interrupter on a 15 amp circuit.

 The best wire gauge for a ground connection is 8 gauge or bigger.
-An average household’s ground wire should be at least 8 gauze.
+An average household’s ground wire should be at least 8 gauge.
 You can use a smaller gauge, but it’s important to have good connections.
 For a larger circuit, you can use 14 gauge wire.

 To determine which wire gauges are appropriate, you can find a wire size chart online.
 The chart will show you the corresponding gauge size in the AWG standard.
 Once you know what gauge size is appropriate for your project, you can then calculate the amps required by each circuit.
 If you’re running multiple devices on a 20 amp circuit, you can use 12 gauge ground wire.